Alera ALEEL42BME10B Elusion Series Review

-Responsible for 10% of the final score for the Alera, our durability metric assessed how well constructed each office chair is.
-We based the score on our own experience with the chair's wear and tear during our testing process and by researching other user reviews of this chair and looking for commonly encountered problems or component failures.
-Additionally, we also awarded points based on the length of the warranty period of each chair.
-The Alera earned a 6 out of 10 for its slightly above average constructions and durability.
+Our durability metric assessed how well constructed each office chair is.
+We based the score on our own experience with the chair's wear and tear during our testing process and looking for commonly encountered problems or component failures by researching other user experiences.
+The Alera earned a slightly above average score here.

-In our opinion, we felt that the backrest on this chair already started to stretch out after a few months of testing, so we could see it completely wearing out quite quickly.
+The backrest started to stretch out after a few months of testing, so we could see it wearing out quickly.
 We found a handful of other user experiences online that backed this up, noting that the backrest on their chair had completely stretched out so that your back was resting against the plastic frame.
 We also found a group of user reviews complaining that the chair began to squeak after a while or that they broke off one of the adjustment levers.

 Ease of Assembly

-For the final 5% of the score for the Alera, we looked at the amount of effort it was to get this chair unpacked from its shipping carton and assembled.
+We looked at the amount of effort it was to get this chair unpacked from its shipping carton and assembled for this metric.
 We also took into account the quality and helpfulness of the supplied instructions and other documentation.
-The Alera Elusion Series earned a 5 out of 10 for its somewhat involved process when it came to building it.
+The Alera Elusion Series earns an average score for a somewhat involved process when it came to building it.

-This chair took us 35-45 minutes to assemble, as you do have to build most of it before you can sit down.
-The instructions aren't especially great and the photos could be a lot better, but you still can follow them without too much difficulty.
+This chair took us 35-45 minutes to assemble, as you have to build most of it before sitting down.
+The instructions aren't especially great, and the photos could be a lot better, but you can still follow them without too much difficulty.

 This chair isn't a great value, with less expensive options significantly outperforming it.